SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd/README.md

 - Select content type as application/json
 - Enter the secret

-The details to be entered as available in the pop up in CI/CD.
+The details to be entered as available in the pop-up in CI/CD.

 - Click on ‘Add webhook’